by Todd Wilkinson

 If speculators in Big Sky, backed by big outside money, could—but they can’t at present because of the lack of an official public access road—there is no doubt that realtors, land developers, hedge fund managers, and even sovereign wealth funds from the Arabian Peninsula, would be mining the Madison Valley for its real estate.
 They would also likely move to enlarge the runway of the local airport, located smack dab in the middle of a wildlife migration corridor, to accommodate private and commercial jets opening up travel from around the world.

 Only a few years ago, I heard one developer refer to local government officials in Madison County as “a bunch of bumpkins” and that land there is “ripe for the pickings.”
 He didn’t make the offhand remark with any sensitivity or reverence for the natural wonders of the Madison Valley; flashing in his eyes was a wishful glint of making an even larger fortune, no different from the 19th century prospectors who flooded to Virginia City and left behind a wasteland of tailings.
-What’s preventing Big Sky from gaining major daily access in and out of the Madison Valley is that Jack Creek Road is private and protected by the terms of a conservation easement on the 4,500-acre Jack Creek Preserve, brokered by the Montana Land Reliance and thanks to the magnanimity of its owners Jon and Dottie Fossel.
-Jon Fossel is a former CEO and ongoing director of Oppenheimer Funds and is president and chair of the Rocky Mountain Elk Foundation.
+What’s preventing Big Sky from gaining major daily access in and out of the Madison Valley is that rough and tumble Jack Creek Road is private and managed by Moonlight Basin, which is owned by Lone Mountain Land Company.

 On the day Reese, Diekmann and I made our drive, Diekmann, in praise, ticked off the names of ranches in the Madison Valley that were protected from sprawl forever by conservation easements or had embraced other kinds of stewardship.
 As an example, he cited his friend Jeff Laszlo, owner of the Granger Ranches, extend across both sides of Highway 287.
 Diekmann praised Laszlo for his work restoring reaches of O’Dell Creek, a tributary to the Madison that provides important spawning and rearing habitat for cold water trout, as well as for a wide variety of birds.
 Those efforts have been lauded by the state legislature as being worthy of emulation.